xh3b4sd/clustr-node/README.md

 __spawn__

-Each process is able to spawn workers, both, `master` and `worker`.
+Each process is able to spawn workers.

 required:
 - `file` defines the file a worker should execute.